ddmitov/perl-executing-browser/README.md

 * Can start local webserver (Mongoose) and load scripts and pages from localhost.
 * Can load a predefined website and be used as a site-specific browser or a client for a web service.
 * Can ping local and remote web servers and notify when network connectivity is lost.
 Local webserver is automatically restarted if accidentally terminated.
 Local webserver is shut down simultaneously with the browser.
-* (Highly) configurable from INI file.
+* Configurable from INI file.
-* Can be used in fullscreen mode, frameless mode or fixed size window.
-100% of the browser screen area is dedicated to web interfaces with an unobtrusive context menu.
+* Can be used in normal or frameless window in resizable, fixed size or fullscreen mode.
+100% of the browser screen area is dedicated to HTML, CSS and JavaScript interfaces.
+Basic program functions are accessible from a right-click context menu.
-* System tray icon & menu with baloon messages.
+* System tray icon & menu.
 ... to be continued

 History